1. Who is eligible to go for the Overseas Education & Learning Programme (ASEAN, China and India) trip?

 If you love to have more overseas exposure, keep a lookout for the other programmes offered to you in Year 2 and 3.

-A pre-trip briefing will be conducted for all students who have successfully registered for the trip.
+A pre-departure briefing will be conducted for all students who have been approved for the trip.
+Details will be provided in the pre-departure briefing.

 For further enquiries, you can email NYP_CSSIR_ACI@nyp.edu.sg